google/comprehensive-rust/src/exercises/concurrency/dining-philosophers-async.md

 edition = "2021"

 [dependencies]
-tokio = {version = "1.26.0", features = ["sync", "time", "macros", "rt-multi-thread"]}
+tokio = { version = "1.26.0", features = ["sync", "time", "macros", "rt-multi-thread"] }
 ```

-Also note that this time you have to use the `Mutex` and the `mpsc` module
+Also note that this time you have to use the `Mutex` and the `mpsc` module from
-from the `tokio` crate.
+the `tokio` crate.

 <details>

-* Can you make your implementation single-threaded?
+- Can you make your implementation single-threaded?

 </details>